Our Services

 • Beneficiaries.
 Students at Department of Architecture of Faculty of Engineering at Kabul University.

 • Academic Grant Amount.
-Each successful candidate shall be awarded one-time cash or in-kind academic grant of US$ 1,000.
+Each successful candidate may receive one-time cash or in-kind academic grant of US $1,000.

 • Number of Academic Grant.
-Every year a total of six academic grants shall be awarded, out of which three academic grants will be awarded to female students and 3 to male students.
+Every year up to a total of six (6) academic grants may be awarded, three (3) allocated for female and three (3) for male students.

-• Must have started the 3rd, 4th, or 5th year of education.
+• B ) Must have started the 3rd or 4th, or 5th year of education.

-• Must demonstrate academic excellence (highest average grade across all subjects) and successfully submit a project that meets the requirements of the academic grant.
+• C ) Must demonstrate academic excellence (highest average grade across all subjects) and successfully submit a project that meets the requirements for the academic grant.

 • Types of Awards

-• Leadership and excellence award, showing outstanding motivation and scholastic ability while having distinguished themselves through outstanding leadership qualities and academic excellence.
-This award may include requirements for the highest Grade Point Average.
+• Leadership and Excellence Award, given to students with outstanding motivation and scholastic ability established through outstanding leadership qualities and academic performance.
+This award may include requirements for the highest grade point average.

-• Best architectural portfolio award, based on accepted academic standards to be defined by the evaluation criteria.
+• Best Architectural Portfolio Award, given to qualifying students based on academic performance determined by the evaluation criteria.

-• Research in heritage architecture or vernacular architecture studies.
-It may require proposal approval by the selected board of academic grants.
+• Research in Heritage Architecture or Vernacular Architecture Studies.
+It may require proposal approval by the Board selected for academic grants.

 • Categories of Academic Grants

-• Category III: Research, travel, and extracurricular activities.
-The proposals for this category should state compelling goal-oriented activities, in addition to motivation and scholastic ability.
-These activities may include studies in the Afghan built environment, organizing or attending lectures, design/art exhibits, and supporting workshops during the academic program that adds higher purpose and value to the applicants’ education and career goals.
-The applicants in this category should present a formal application to the academic grant Evaluation Committee.
-The application should include a 400-word essay that also clearly lists the proposal goals, the amount of funds required, and timelines to be completed.
-The applicants may be required to provide two letters of recommendation from their mentors in the program in support of the proposal.
-The evaluation will be based on the quality of the essay provided and the applicant’s match with the donor’s requisite criteria for an academic grant.
+• Category III - Research, Travel, and Extracurricular Activities: The proposals for this category should state compelling goal-oriented activities, in addition to motivation and scholastic ability.
+Activities may include studies in the Afghan built environment, organizing or attending lectures, designing art exhibits, and supporting workshops during the academic program that adds higher purpose and value to the applicants’ education and career goals.
+Applicants in this category should present a formal application, in the form of an essay, that clearly lists (approximately 400 words) the proposal goals, the amount of funds required, and timelines to be completed.
+The applicant should also provide two letters of recommendation from her/his mentors in the program in support of the proposal.
+Application evaluation will be based on the quality of the essay provided and the applicant’s match with the donor’s requisite criteria for an academic grant.
 This award shall be in the form of reimbursable expenses, directly payable to the awardee.
-This award is reserved for third-year students.
+This award is given only to third-year students.

 Provide Technical Services (Technical Cooperation)